 Women Employed is calling on Governor J.B.
 Pritzker to make working women a priority as he sets his policy agenda.
 We’ve opened the conversation with his transition team, and have prepared a set of ten legislative priorities that Women Employed is urging him to champion in his first year in office — measures that will help women advance economically, and allow more women to access the education and training they need to qualify for the jobs they want.

-- Paid Sick Time (SB 1972)— Two years ago, we won paid sick time for working people in Chicago and Cook County.
+- Paid Sick Time (SB 471 Amendment 1) — Two years ago, we won paid sick time for working people in Chicago and Cook County.
 It’s time to expand that law statewide.
 We urge Governor Pritzker to back a bill that would allow workers — no matter the size of their employers — to earn paid sick time based upon the number of hours they work, to use for their own or a family member’s illness or medical appointment, for domestic or sexual violence, or for a public health emergency closure of a child’s school or care facility.
+ANTICIPATING VETO SESSION PASSAGE.

 - Fair Scheduling — Too many working people — especially in low-paid industries — face unstable and unpredictable work schedules.
 When your hours change each week and you don’t know your schedule in advance, you can’t budget, plan child care, or get a second job.
 We recommend Governor Pritzker support a measure requiring employers to provide fair notice of scheduling, as well as compensation if hours are cut or added at the last minute — for all hourly workers and lower-paid salaried workers.